yeonukkim/STAT545-hw01-Kim-Yeonuk/README.md

 Hi.
 I am **Yeonuk Kim** from South Korea.

-I graduated from [Seoul National University,](https://www.useoul.edu/) and I am an incoming MSc student for [RES program.](http://ires.ubc.ca/) :thumbsup: I am a member of [Ecohydro lab](http://ecohydro.ires.ubc.ca/).
+I graduated from Seoul National University in South Korea and I am an incoming MSc student for [RES program.](http://ires.ubc.ca/) :thumbsup: I am also a member of [Ecohydro lab](http://ecohydro.ires.ubc.ca/).
 Nice to meet you guys.

 Please see my contact info bellow.